 - 1. Tent off the work area by taping a continuous sheet of plastic from floor to ceiling. - 2.
-To protect installers from breathing dust, use appropriate personal protective equipment, such as fit-tested respirators, and coveralls, etc. - Confine the work area within the home to the smallest possible floor area.
+To protect installers from breathing dust, use appropriate personal protective equipment, such as fit-tested respirators, and coveralls, etc. - 3.
+Confine the work area within the home to the smallest possible floor area.
 Seal this area off carefully with floor-to-ceiling barriers made of disposable plastic sheeting, sealed at floor and ceiling with zip poles or tape. - 4.
-Cover furniture and carpet in the work area with disposable plastic sheeting. - Spray water on the painted surfaces to keep dust out of the air when drilling, cutting, or scraping painted surfaces. - 6.
-Use a dust-containment system with a HEPA vacuum when drilling holes indoors.
+Cover furniture and carpet in the work area with disposable plastic sheeting. - 5.
+Spray water on the painted surfaces to keep dust out of the air when drilling, cutting, or scraping painted surfaces. - 6.
+Use a dust-containment system with a HEPA vacuum when drilling holes indoors. - 7.
+Clean up as work is performed.
+Vacuum affected areas with a HEPA vacuum and wetmop these surfaces daily.
+Do not use the customer's cleaning tools.
+Do not leave the customer with lead dust to clean up.